akira-shin-yoshimuto242023/lab-7damayo-edison-/lab-7damayo-edison--main/README.md

-"# lab-7damayo-edison- NEW WITH LAB 8"
+"# lab-7damayo-edison- NEW WITH LAB 8 GRAPHQL"